 Realistically, we can’t all be experts at everything.
 Instead, we need to treat our professional development and personal learning journeys as if they were blended learning designs for other people’s development.

-- Analyze your personal learning environment, needs and constraints.
-For example, are you generally working from home, on the road, or in a more conventional office space?
+Your personal learning environment, needs and constraints.
+For example, are you generally on the road, a remote employee, member of a hybrid team or in a traditional office space?
 What learning resources are generally available to you?
 What do you want to learn and by when?
 As you know, environment dictates design, and that’s true for your personal learning, too.

 - What’s in the course catalog?
 Determine what formal training you need, and sign up for learning experiences as soon as possible.

 - When will you learn?
 Set time aside on a regular basis to learn, and then DO it.
 I read articles while walking on the treadmill, and watch recordings while I should be taking a lunch break.
 Maybe Friday mornings in a coffee shop works for you?
 Put designated learning time on your calendar, and respect its importance as you would any other meeting or work-event.

 - How will you organize your content?
 If you’re like me, you have an email folder full of articles you meant to read, webinar recordings that you will watch one day, and newsletters from organizations that you think might add value.
 You need to find a way to identify and organize critical pieces of content so they don’t get lost in the noise.
 A free tool like Diigo.com allows you to “Save and tag your online, mobile resources for easy access anytime, anywhere.”